techgenii/20q/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.13 or higher
-- Node.js 16 or higher
+- Node.js 20 or higher
 - npm or yarn
 - Supabase account and project
+- ElevenLabs Account

 ### Installation